 Therefore, according to the author, we consider it necessary to know and analyze the different policies that are being carried out in Spain in order to promote active aging.
 In this regard, it is necessary to carry out this proposal both at the state level, within the “National Strategy for older people for Active Aging” (2018-2021) and at the regional level, through the different Autonomous Plans for Active Aging and / or Older People.

 The ageing of the population constitutes a challenge for society and at the same time an opportunity, both to respond to the social needs of this heterogeneous population group and to incorporate the positive factors that they contribute socially.
-Also, the research thus has a dual purpose.
+The research thus has a dual purpose.

 The first is to delve into the link between social work and active ageing.
 To this end, the determinants and principles of active ageing and social work are taken as a reference.
 In the same way, the levels of intervention and the functions performed by this professional group are considered, and the common and differentiating spaces are observed.
 The second is to expose the professional challenges that arise from the previous analysis and allow to promote active aging by social work professionals.